as/mqtt/README.md

 # mqtt
-Toy implementation of mqtt to research how crufty protocols can be generated with wire9
+A prototype implementation of mqtt to research how crufty protocols can be generated with wire9

 # background
 Wire9 has its benefits